 Many of the most effective exercises and stretches for the upper back involve thinking about the particular work postures you get into and minimising the negative effects of them by balancing out the muscles.
 Often this entails strengthening the postural back muscles and stretching the chest and neck muscles.
 Make sure you book an appointment for specific advice on the sort of exercises which should help you.

 Sports Massage Therapy for Upper Back Pain

 Sports massage therapy may be a vital part of your care plan when it comes to treating upper back pain.
 Massage therapy is focussed on the soft tissues and improves blood flow, eases tension and removes restrictions in the muscles.
 This is particularly useful in those people with chronic overuse or underuse of the muscles of the upper back.

 Upper back pain is common and often can be very tiresome.
 If your upper back pain is posture related, you have the power to change things through effective chiropractic treatment, advice, exercises and willpower!
 If you don’t have pain at the moment, but suspect your posture is poor, start making these changes now before it manifests as pain in the future.

 If you live near Cambridge and have pain or other symptoms, or if you want to improve the function of your body, chiropractic is a safe and very effective solution.
-If you are unsure whether chiropractic treatment is right for you, then please consider booking a 1 hour initial consultation or a FREE 15 minute spine check so that you and your chiropractor can get an idea as to what is causing your problem.
-During this time, the process of chiropractic care will be explained fully and you can decide whether it is right for you.
-To book this session, please call 07974 438522 or click on the contact page.
+If you are unsure whether chiropractic care is right for you, then you should consider booking either a consultation or a FREE telephone call.
+During this time, the process of chiropractic care will be explained fully.
+There is no obligation to continue with the visits.